argoproj/argo-cd/docs/user-guide/kustomize.md

     kustomize.path.v3.5.4: /custom-tools/kustomize_3_5_4
 ```

-Once a new version is configured you can reference it in Application spec as following:
+Once a new version is configured you can reference it in an Application spec as follows:

 ```yaml
 apiVersion: argoproj.io/v1alpha1